Messengers of War

 “I believe that the Tshuans are responsible.”

-“Shortly after your mother became pregnant with you, your mother was kidnaped by a Tshuan.”
+“Shortly after his mother became pregnant with him, she was kidnapped by a Tshuan.”

-“She was returned unharmed after a few days, and the Tshuan was found dead.”
+“She was returned unharmed after a few days, with no memory of the kidnapping.”

 “I was a member of the guild council at the time.”